aaronnicolas/Binary-32-floating-point-converter/README.md

 Navigate to the [Screenshots](https://github.com/aaronnicolas/Binary-32-floating-point-converter/tree/main/screenshots) directory to view the screenshot(s) of the program output.

-### Short Video
+### Video Demonstration

-Find the short video demonstrating the program in action in the [Videos](./videos/) directory.
+Find the short video demonstrating the program in action in the [Video Demo](https://github.com/aaronnicolas/Binary-32-floating-point-converter/tree/main/video%20demo) directory.
 This video covers compilation, test cases, and various scenarios.

 ### Source Code

-The source code for the project is available in the [Source Code](./source_code/) directory.
+The source code for the project is available in the [Source Code](https://github.com/aaronnicolas/Binary-32-floating-point-converter/tree/main/source%20code) directory.
 You can either compile it using the provided instructions or use the executable (if provided).

 ## Running the Program